starling021/ehtools/README.md

 To install ehtools modules you need to execute the following command:

-    INFO: The ehtools INSTALLER will ask you to "install" or "not install" ehtools modules and if you answered "not install" and want to install them, run the following command!
+    The ehtools isnatll.sh will ask you to "install" or "not install" ehtools modules and if you answered "not install" and want to install them, run the following command!